dsgt-arc/trec-tot-2025/user/wenxinmmb/baseline2024/README.md

 ...
 ```

-### 2024 Dataset
+### 2024 Dataset (You can skip this to download 2025 dataset directly)
 1. Download 2024 dataset from https://trec-tot.github.io/guidelines-2024 (See Datasets section) or https://zenodo.org/records/11185090.
-(Note: the corpus is around 3GB, so it may take a while to download).
-Noted: the 2024 dataset corpus contains 3m wikipedia documents, while the 2025 dataset uses the whole 6m wikipedia english documents as the corpus.
+(Noted: the corpus is around 3GB, so it may take a while to download.
+The 2024 dataset corpus contains 3m wikipedia documents, while the 2025 dataset uses the whole 6m wikipedia english documents as the corpus.)

 Command (if you prefer)
 ```